 What is/are the intended program-level learning outcome/s for students enrolled in this course?
 Where will this course fit into an already existing program assessment process?

-This course will add a cutting edge and contemporary elective for all business majors.
+Successful students will be able to: Demonstrate critical thinking skills.

 Considering the indicated program-level learning outcome/s (from question #19), please fill out the following table to show how and where this course fits into the program’s continuous improvement assessment process.